 So, if you want to take the GED® test at home, you must prove that you have the knowledge needed to pass the actual test.
 But don’t worry; with our online GED classes, you can get ready in a few short weeks.

 For each of the four GED sub-exams, there is a GED Ready test, so four in total.

-Alabama GED price
+Alabama GED Online Test Price

-If you sit for the Alabama GED exam at a test center, the GED sub-exams cost $30 per subject so $120 for the full battery.
+If you sit for the Alabama GED exam at a test center, the GED sub-exams cost $30 per subject, so $120 for the full battery.